sketchbooks99/ofxShadow/readme.md

 # ofxShadow

-An addon simply to cast shadow.
-This addon is created mainly by referreing to following site. https://github.com/yasuhirohoshino/oF-ShadowExamples
+This addon is easily to cast shadow on scene geometries.
+Implementation is mainly based on the following site. https://github.com/yasuhirohoshino/oF-ShadowExamples

 ## Version